Lamprey: Lifecycle

-The adults spawn in nests of sand, gravel and pebbles in clear streams.
-After hatching from the eggs, young larvae—called ammocoetes—will drift downstream with the current till they reach soft and fine sediment in silt beds, where they will burrow in silt, mud and detritus, taking up an existence as filter feeders, collecting detritus, algae, and microorganisms.
+The adults spawn in nests of sand, gravel, and pebbles in clear streams.
+After hatching from the eggs, young larvae—called ammocoetes—will drift downstream with the current till they reach soft and fine sediment in silt beds, where they burrow in silt, mud, and detritus, taking up an existence as filter feeders, collecting detritus, algae, and micro-organisms.
 The eyes of the larvae are underdeveloped, but are capable of discriminating changes in illuminance.
 Ammocoetes can grow from 3–4 in to about 8 in.
 Many species change color during a diurnal cycle, becoming dark at day and pale at night.
-The skin also has photoreceptors, light sensitive cells, most of them concentrated in the tail, which helps them to stay buried.
+The skin also has photoreceptors, light-sensitive cells, most of them concentrated in the tail, which helps them to stay buried.
 Lampreys may spend up to eight years as ammocoetes, while species such as the Arctic lamprey may only spend one to two years as larvae, prior to undergoing a metamorphosis which generally lasts 3–4 months, but can vary between species.
 While metamorphosing, they do not eat.

-The rate of water moving across the ammocoetes' feeding apparatus is the lowest recorded in any suspension feeding animal, and they therefore require water rich in nutrients to fulfill their nutritional needs.
-While the majority of (invertebrate) suspension feeders thrive in waters containing under 1 mg suspended organic solids per litre (<1 mg/L), ammocoetes demand minimum 4 mg/L, with concentrations in their habitats having been measured up to 40 mg/L.
+The rate of water moving across the ammocoetes' feeding apparatus is the lowest recorded in any suspension-feeding animal, and they therefore require water rich in nutrients to fulfill their nutritional needs.
+While the majority of (invertebrate) suspension feeders thrive in waters containing under 1 mg suspended organic solids per litre (<1 mg/l), ammocoetes demand minimum 4 mg/l, with concentrations in their habitats having been measured up to 40 mg/l.

-During metamorphosis the lamprey loses both the gallbladder and the biliary tract, and the endostyle turns into a thyroid gland.
+During metamorphosis, the lamprey loses both the gallbladder and the biliary tract, and the endostyle turns into a thyroid gland.

-Some species, including those that are not carnivorous and do not feed even following metamorphosis, live in freshwater for their entire lifecycle, spawning and dying shortly after metamorphosing.
+Some species, including those that are not carnivorous and do not feed even following metamorphosis, live in fresh water for their entire lifecycle, spawning and dying shortly after metamorphosing.
 In contrast, many species are anadromous and migrate to the sea, beginning to prey on other animals while still swimming downstream after their metamorphosis provides them with eyes, teeth, and a sucking mouth.
 Those that are anadromous are carnivorous, feeding on fishes or marine mammals.

-Anadromous lampreys spend up to four years in the sea before migrating back to freshwater, where they spawn.
+Anadromous lampreys spend up to four years in the sea before migrating back to fresh water, where they spawn.
 Adults create nests (called redds) by moving rocks, and females release thousands of eggs, sometimes up to 100,000.
 The male, intertwined with the female, fertilizes the eggs simultaneously.
 Being semelparous, both adults die after the eggs are fertilized.

-Research on sea lampreys has revealed that sexually mature males use a specialized heat-producing tissue in the form of a ridge of fat cells near the anterior dorsal fin to stimulate females.
-After having attracted a female with pheromones, the heat detected by the female through body contact will encourage spawning.
+Sexually mature males use a specialized heat-producing tissue in the form of a ridge of fat cells near the anterior dorsal fin to stimulate females.
+After having attracted a female with pheromones, the heat detected by the female through body contact encourages spawning.